Woolworths ‘Price Drop’ Class Action

 About the class action

-Violation of Australian Consumer Law: The lawsuit alleges that Woolworths engaged in conduct that breaches the Australian Consumer Law by making false or misleading representations about product pricing.
+• Breach of Australian Consumer Law: The class action alleges that Woolworths engaged in false or misleading representations in breach of the Australian Consumer Law

-Economic harm to consumers: There are claims that customers may have experienced financial loss by paying inflated prices for products they believed were discounted.
+• Financial harm to consumers: Consumers relied on the Prices Dropped Representation in deciding to purchase products and may have experienced financial loss by paying inflated prices for products they believed were discounted when they were not

-Misrepresentative of savings: Woolworths is accused of not providing genuine price reductions despite advertising products as being on special offer.
+• Failure to provide genuine discounts: It is alleged that Woolworths did not provide genuine price reductions despite advertising products as being on special offer.

 The issue